What is the IRS Fresh Start Program?

 These changes saw the IRS taking a more common-sense view of taxpayers struggling to pay their bills.
 While the program was still based on specific formulas, the IRS worked to include real-life situations—the things that typically cause people to fall behind on their taxes—in their determinations.

-If a taxpayer can qualify for the Fresh Start Initiative, certain bonus items can also come into play:
+If a taxpayer can qualify for the IRS Fresh Start Initiative, certain bonus items may also come into play:

-For businesses, the Fresh Start regulations are applicable when:
+For businesses, the IRS Fresh Start regulations are applicable when:

 In addition, as a bonus for qualifying, the business may qualify for the abatement of specific penalties.